 It’s important to remember that the French Revolution was playing out within the context of European great-power politics.

 In 1791, the Holy Roman Emperor — the king of Prussia as well as the brother of France’s Queen, Marie Antoinette — declared their support for King Louis XVI against the Revolutionaries.
 This, of course, deeply offended those fighting against the government and further eroded the position of constitutional monarchists, prompting the Legislative Assembly, led by the Girondins, to declare war in 1792.

-The Girondins held the belief that war was necessary to defend the Revolution in France and spread it through to Belgium and the Netherlands.
+The Girondins held the belief that war was necessary to defend the French Revolution and spread it through to Belgium and the Netherlands.
 Unfortunately for the Girondins, though, the plight of the war went rather poorly for France — there was a need for fresh troops.

 The king vetoed the Assembly’s call for a levy of 20,000 volunteers to help defend Paris and he dismissed the Girondin ministry.

 To radicals and their sympathizers, this seemed to confirm that the king was not, truly, a virtuous French patriot.
 Instead, he was more interested in helping his fellow monarchs end the French Revolution .
 The administrators of police, urged the sans-culottes to lay down their weapons, telling them it was illegal to present a petition in arms, although their march to the Tuileries was not banned.
 They invited the officials to join the procession and march along with them.

-Then, on June 20, 1792, demonstrations organized by popular sans-culotte leaders surrounded the Tuileries Palace, where the royal family was then residing.
-The demonstration was ostensibly to plant a “liberty tree,” a symbol of the Revolution, in front of the palace.
+Then, on June 20, 1792, demonstrations organized by popular sans-culottes leaders surrounded the Tuileries Palace, where the royal family was then residing.
+The demonstration was ostensibly to plant a “liberty tree,” a symbol of the French Revolution, in front of the palace.

 Two huge crowds converged, and the gates opened after a cannon was obviously put on display.